opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Middle-click and drag to scroll in any direction.

-    - Use the Fit to Window button ( |Toonz71_383| ) in the bottom bar of the schematic window to display all of the objects in the current window.
+    - Use the Fit to Window button (|fit_to_window|) in the bottom bar of the schematic window to display all of the objects in the current window.

-    - Use the Focus on Current button ( |Toonz71_384| ) in the bottom bar of the schematic window to center the stage on the current object.
+    - Use the Focus on Current button (|focus_on_current|) in the bottom bar of the schematic window to center the stage on the current object.

-    - Use the Reset Size button ( |Toonz71_385| ) in the bottom bar of the schematic window, or use the reset view shortcut (by default the 0 key) to display all of the objects at the default size.
+    - Use the Reset Size button (|reset|) in the bottom bar of the schematic window, or use the reset view shortcut (by default the 0 key) to display all of the objects at the default size.

 .. tip:: **To name a node:**